-During face-to-face education, you will have a total of four quiz grades throughout the year (two in either semester).
+Quizzes: During face-to-face education, you will have a total of four quiz grades throughout the year (two in either semester).
 The impact of each exam on the passing grade is 5%.
-Students may also take some vocabulary quizzes.
+Students will also take some vocabulary quizzes.
 For your assessment, you normally have a total of four vocabulary quiz grades, the impact of each of which on the passing grade is 1% during the semester.
 However, teachers may administer different tests or assign various tasks that will evaluate your performance throughout the semester.

-Mid-term Exams
+For the 2024-2025 academic year, you will take such quizzes at a unspecified time with no due notice.

-You will have a total of two midterm exams (midterm exams) during the year.
+Mid-term Exams: You will have a total of two midterm exams (midterm exams) during the year.
 These midterm exams are more comprehensive and last longer than short-term exams.
 Classes are not held on midterm day.
-The effect of a visa on the passing score is 15%.
+The effect of a midterm on the passing score is 15%.

-4.2.2.
+3.2.2.
 End-of-year Assessment

-Final Exam

-It is applied at the end of the academic year.
-It is also known as the Final Exam.
+Final Exam: It is administered at the end of the academic year.
 Students who meet the attendance requirements can take this exam.
 In order for the final exam to be included in your passing grade, you must get at least 50 points from this exam.
-The impact of the exam on the passing score is 50%
+The weighted impact of the exam on the passing score is 50%.

-Make-up

-A makeup exam is an additional examination offered to students who missed or did not perform well in the scheduled final exam.
+Make-up: A makeup exam is an additional examination offered to students who missed or did not perform well in the scheduled final exam.
 It is provided to give students a second chance in case of missing a scheduled exam due to illness, emergency, or other valid reasons, or receiving a low or failing grade on the final exam.

-4.3.
+3.3.
 Portfolio & Assignments

-4.3.1.
+3.3.1.
 Portfolio